connorbrett/tutor-queue/deploy.md

 # Deployment Guide

-## SSH into Lectura
+## Pre-steps
+Ensure you have access to lectura and the tutorqueue-vm.

+You can test this by running

-`ssh <your netID here>@lectura.cs.arizona.edu`
+`ssh <your netID>@lectura.cs.arizona.edu`

 For help with lectura, visit the CS lab [help desk](https://helpdesk.cs.arizona.edu/)

-## SSH into the tutorqueue-vm

-`ssh <you netID here>@tutorqueue-vm.cs.arizona.edu`
+And then running

+`ssh <your netID>@tutorqueue-vm.cs.arizona.edu`

 If you have access issues with the tutorqueue-vm, email the [CS Lab (ericcollins@cs.arizona.edu)](mailto:ericcollins@cs.arizona.edu)

-##  cd into tutorqueue directory

-`cd /var/www/tutorqueue/tutor-queue`

-### Note:

-*If you get an access error, try prefxing your command with `sudo`.*

-*Example: if the `git pull origin main` doesn't work, try `sudo git pull origin main`*
+You may need to give yourself access to the tutor-queue folder on the VM.
+Run `sudo usermod -a -G tutor-admins $USER`.

+You will also need to setup an ssh key between the VM and github, look through https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent.

 ## Deploying the app

-Pull from git in order to get the most up to date version of the site

-`sudo git pull origin main`
+1. `ssh <your username>@lectura.cs.arizona.edu`, this will log you into lectura.
+2. `ssh <your username>@tutorqueue-vm.cs.arizona.edu`, this will log you into the vm.
+3. `./build.prod.sh`, this will deploy all of the necessary code and changes.

+# FAQs
+### Access Error in Linux
+Try prefixing commands with sudo, your user probably doesn't have permission to access what you were trying to access, but root does (most of the time).
+For example: `git pull` would become `sudo git pull`.
+*_Caveat_: the /home/ folder is mounted from lectura and inaccessible.

+## Git Authentication Error
 Ask one of the tutor coords for access to the tutor-queue repo and following [this](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) guide to use Github's personal access tokens to log in from the command line.

-Coming soon...

-# Using PM2
+## Docker Error
+Ensure the docker daemon is running with `sudo top` or `sudo systemctl status docker`.

-## Pre-steps
+## Location of Logs
-You may need to give yourself access to the tutor-queue folder on the VM.
-Run `sudo usermod -a -G tutor-admins $USER` You will also need to setup an ssh between the VM and github, look through https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent.
+Logs will be stored in each folder of the repository.
+- For overall reverse proxy logs (to check for access stats and locations), go to `proxy/logs`, there will be an `access.log` file and an `error.log` file.
+- A similar pattern is in place for the `server` folder.
+- The front-end does not collect logs as any logs would be redundant to the reverse proxy logs.